tylerscherzer31/PersonalRepo/README.md

-"# PersonalRepo"
+# Assignments
-This repo contains random assignments that i was given throughout college.
+This repo contains some of the assignments that i was given throughout college.